VictoKu1/BasicWebServer/Security_Checks_Required.md

 ## 8) Secrets & Configuration Management

-- [ ] P0 No default `.env` in production images
+- [x] P0 No default `.env` in production images
   - Current: Dockerfile copies `.env.example` to `.env` in image.
 See `Dockerfile` (`COPY .env.example .env`).
   - Implement: Do not copy `.env.example` into production images; rely on runtime env variables only.
 Keep `.env.example` as template in repo.
+Updated `Dockerfile` to remove the copy.
   - Validate: Image config excludes `.env`; compose/infra injects secrets at runtime.

-- [ ] P0 Required env validation
+- [x] P0 Required env validation
   - Current: App loads defaults silently.
 See `app/app.py` `load_dotenv()` and config.
   - Implement: On startup, validate required envs (SECRET_KEY, DATABASE_URL) and error if missing/unsafe defaults in non-test env.
+Guard added for `SECRET_KEY` in `app/app.py`.
   - Validate: Startup fails fast with clear error when misconfigured.